-In 2017, Hawai‘i created the Kupuna Caregivers Program.
-This program will help family caregivers who work at least 30 hours/week outside the home by providing a $70/day benefit in services that make caring for aging family members who are 60 and over more affordable and accessible.
+In 2017, the Hawai‘i Legislature created the Kupuna Caregivers Program.
+This program helps family caregivers who work at least 30 hours/week outside the home by providing up to $70/day benefit in services that make caring for aging family members who are 60 and over more affordable and accessible.
 It can help pay for things like:

 The goal of Kupuna Caregivers is twofold: to support caregiving families in Hawai'i in their desire to be there for their loved ones, and to do it in an innovative, systematic manner that saves the state money in the long run.
 Family caregivers working outside the home often struggle with balancing caregiving, work, and personal responsibilities.
 Kupuna Caregivers reduces the barriers to staying fully employed and providing adequate care.